framely/bethere/docs/index.md

     link: https://build.opencui.io/copilot

 columnFooter :
-  - title: OpenCUI
+  - title: BeThere
-    tagline: A component system that promotes reuse instead of starting from scratch every time.
+    tagline: We build OpenCUI, so you don't have to agents from scratch.
     logo: /images/logo.png
     footerItems:
       - title: Social